What is Keratoconus?

 Not all Keratoconus will progress.
 If they progress, then a procedure called Cornea Cross Linking is done.
 This helps stop the disease but cannot make the eyes normal.

-If at the first visit, the disease is already in advanced stage, then early cross linking maybe advised.
+If at the first visit, the disease is already in advanced stage, or the patient was diagnosed late, then early cross linking maybe advised.
 Otherwise, regular check up to document any sign of progression is done.
+To know more, please consult your Cornea Specialist.